 If several players tested the racket, none could say if this type of sieve brought a real plus, especially in the effects of balls.
 In any case, it does not bring negatives and at best a tweezers of additional effects in the ball.

 The technology used is "Impact Marks".
-This technology used at the moment mainly by Enebe (but more and more at other brands) allows to propose a rough sieve to accentuate the rotations of the ball during smashes lifted among others.
+This technology currently used mainly by Enebe (but more and more with other brands) therefore makes it possible to offer a rough sieve to accentuate the rotations of the ball during topspin smashes, among other things.

 Recall that what gives the effect to the ball is the width of the holes.
 The wider it is, the more the effects will be accentuated to the detriment of the handling of the racket.
 Enebe wanted to try a concept that allows to give effect to the ball with maximum maneuverability.
 We can estimate that it is successful since the racket is indeed very manageable without loss of effects.
 Nevertheless other rackets with different and more classic technologies arrive at the similar result.